MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - Pilot deployment ring: A small group of representative users who can pilot new features of Office.
 This ring will use Semi-Annual (Targeted) channel.
 The users should include people from different areas of the organization and their devices should include all your critical line-of-business applications, add-ins, and macros.
 This ring will receive updates six months ahead of the rest of your organization.

-- Broad deployment ring: The remaining users in your organization will be part of the broad deployment ring an will use the Semi-Annual Channel.
+- Broad deployment ring: The remaining users in your organization will be part of the broad deployment ring and will use the Semi-Annual Channel.

 > [!NOTE]
-> **Best practice:** Create a pilot peployment ring of a small group of representative users and deploy the Semi-Annual Channel (Targeted) to them.
+> **Best practice:** Create a pilot deployment ring of a small group of representative users and deploy the Semi-Annual Channel (Targeted) to them.
 Deploy the Semi-Annual Channel to the rest of your organization (the Broad Deployment Ring).
 This process ensures a six-month lead time for testing new Office updates before they're deployed to your entire organization.

 ## Step 5 - Choose what Office applications to deploy
 You can deploy all the Office applications in Office 365 ProPlus or exlude some.
 Applications that are initially excluded can be added back later, just as aspplications that are initially included can be removed later.